festino-mc-plugins/ClickableLinks/README.md

 Preserves format, e.g.
 * prefixes, suffixes and colors in LuckyPerms x Vault x EssentialsX Chat;
-* prefixes and colors in TownyChat.
+* prefixes and colors in TownyChat;
-* vanilla whisper messages (like "You whisper to %s: %s")
+* vanilla whisper messages (like "You whisper to %s: %s").

 Works on:
 * player chat;
 * player and console private messages (/w, /msg, /tell);
-* /say, /me
+* /say, /me.

 Can deal with:
 * Regular links